Isaac

 Hebrew Roots

 Isaac is a name with Hebrew roots.
 The name is derived from the Hebrew name יִצְחָק (Yitzchaq) whiich literally means “he will laugh”.
 The name is derived from the Hebrew verb צָחַק (tzachaq) meaning “to laugh”.
-The name is often associated with joy and happiness.
+The name is often associated with joy & happiness.

 Biblical References

-Meaning and Interpretations
+Meaning & Interpretations

 Laughter Connotation